wizos/awesome-stars-eryajf/README.md

 *   [ReactiveX/RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.

 *   [yigit/android-priority-jobqueue](https://github.com/yigit/android-priority-jobqueue) - A Job Queue specifically written for Android to easily schedule jobs (tasks) that run in the background, improving UX and application stability.

-*   [connectbot/connectbot](https://github.com/connectbot/connectbot) - ConnectBot is the first SSH client for Android.

 *   [android-hacker/VirtualXposed](https://github.com/android-hacker/VirtualXposed) - A simple app to use Xposed without root, unlock the bootloader or modify system image, etc.